crossingborders/crossingborders.github.io/_posts/2014-06-25-Bali-ile-paisible.md

 Ubud is a bit the **island's cultural center**: one can learn dancing, carving, traditional Balinese painting and cooking, batik, making jewelry, pottery, yoga, meditation ...
 It is certainly a very touristic place, but still pleasant.
 My little guesthouse, outside the city, is welcoming, and **I get to meet simple and really nice travelers** there.
 I engage in some tourist activities such as **visiting the monkey forest (which bears its name) and several surrounding temples**.
-**I soon meet a kind of "shaman" who shares with me some basic buddhist lessons** on how filling it can be to live at slow pace and take the time to enjoy simple things, on the importance of meditation, of letting go, of taking a step back before taking an action.
-He tells me about how he finds crazy the way we white people tend to judge the quality of our life on the number of things we can pile up in a day, without taking the time to do any of them in the most "beautiful" way possible.
-He tells me how funny he thinks we are, running around like headless chickens, not understanding that any of the things we do, even the smallest and most insignificant ones, can be done with attention, patience, interest, love and precision.
-And that by doing so we would feel rewarded for every little thing we accomplish.
-He reminds me of how we can not decide of everything so there is no need to overstress for everything, of how we would be better to enjoy what life gives us, of how what is supposed to happen happens, of how there is always good even out of what looks bad at first.
+**I soon meet a kind of "wise" balinese man who shares with me some balinese principles** that I am listing here:
+* he explains how **filling it can be to live at slow pace**, to take the time to enjoy simple things, the rewarding feeling he has for every little thing he takes enough time to accomplish properly.
+* He tells me he feels that we european tend to judge the quality of our life on the number of things we can pile up in a day, while in Bali what counts is to **take the time to do things in the most "beautiful" way possible**.
+He admits he finds us funny, running around like headless chickens, and he is surprised that we do things, even the smallest and most insignificant ones, without attention, patience, interest, love and precision.
+* He speaks about the importance that **meditating, letting go, taking a step back before taking an action** have for him.
+* He reminds me that as we can not decide of everything, there is no need to overstress for everything.
+That we should **enjoy what life gives us because, according to his beliefs, what is to happen happens**.
+* He tells me about how important it is to him to ***always find good even out of what looks bad at first**.

 With all that in mind and no much plan, I decide to give a try to his way of seeing things.
-I slowly walk downtown, wander in **the market** overcrowded by tourists and invasive traders.
-I take the time to stop and talk for a minute.
+I slowly walk downtown, wander in **the market** overcrowded by tourists and invasive traders. **I take the time to stop and talk for a minute**.
 My excuse for not buying - "Sorry, I have no money" - is echoed by their funny answer - "No money, no honey" -.
 One of them even offers me a job and wants to give me a commission for every customer I could bring her!
 **I slowly walk among beautiful rice fields** in the north of town and notice the colours, the smells, the breeze, the sounds of nature.
 I find a nice little warung and stop for a hot chocolate, enjoying the view on the fields and observing the surrounding wildlife.
 I accept my injury and decide it has happened so I could learn about taking my time, stop running around and train my patience.
 A whole week goes without me seeing it.
 In the end, this man was right: little things can keep you very busy if you pay attention to them!

 After this mountain spiritual interlude, I am back to the seafront.
 I spend a week on **Nusa Lembongan**, a small island in the southeast of Bali (remember the chicken egg?), accessible from Sanur (a quiet tourist town on the east coast).
 Again, the guesthouse is welcoming and life leisurely.